 - Take additional security measures such as temperature checks and the refusal of admission of persons who display COVID-19 symptoms.
 Draw up and make available in a timely manner procedural rules for such safety measures.
 All such measures concern the orderly functioning of the AGM and thus fall within the ambit of the chairperson of the AGM.

-- Postponement (if the convocation notice has not been sent) or rescheduling (if the notice has already been sent) of the meeting: The AGM of an NV must be held within six months from the close of its financial year (or earlier if so provided in its articles of association).
-For a BV, the AGM must take place within 12 months from the close of its financial year (unless the shareholders take a decision outside a meeting).
+Postponement (if the convocation notice has not been sent) or rescheduling (if the notice has already been sent) of the meeting: The AGM of an N.V. must be held within six months from the close of its financial year (or earlier if so provided in its articles of association).
+For a B.V., the AGM must take place within 12 months from the close of its financial year (unless the shareholders take a decision outside a meeting).
+Under the Temporary COVID-19 legislation, the board of an N.V. may decide to extend the statutory period of six months for holding the AGM by four months (i.e. until 30 October 2020 at the latest).
 While postponing or rescheduling the AGM is therefore possible, doing so will have consequences for the time at which the annual accounts are adopted and any dividend can be paid.
-In addition, an NV may not buy back its own shares after expiry of a six-month period from the close of its financial year if the annual accounts for that financial year have not yet been adopted.
-In light of the uncertainty regarding the duration of the current measures, it is not clear whether postponing or rescheduling the AGM makes sense.
+In addition, due to an omission in the Temporary COVID-19 legislation, an N.V. may not buy back its own shares after expiry of a six-month period from the close of its financial year if the annual accounts for that financial year have not yet been adopted.
+Under the Temporary COVID-19 legislation, the board of an N.V. or B.V. may decide to extend the statutory period of five months for preparation of the financial statements by five months.
+Dutch listed companies with a listing on Euronext Amsterdam or another regulated market within the EU / EEA will remain subject to the requirement to make an annual report available within four months and a semi-annual report within three months.

 Would you like to stay up to date of our publications regarding COVID-19?
 Register here.
 We will send you a weekly update with the latest publications.